 Dame Anne Begg was elected as the Labour MP for Aberdeen South in 1997.
 She has been a member of the Work and Pensions Select Committee for fourteen years and chaired it since 2010.

 She was the first full-time wheelchair user to be elected to Parliament.
 In the 2011 New Year’s Honours List she was awarded a DBE for services to disabled people and equal opportunities.

-Her commitment to education saw her actively involved in the teaching union, the Educational Institute of Scotland.
-While a teacher she was also an elected member of The General Teaching Council for Scotland.
+Before entering Parliament Dame Anne was a secondary school teacher for 19 years.
+She was a secondary school English teacher at Webster’s High School in Kirriemuir then Head of Department at Arbroath Academy.
+Her commitment to education saw her actively involved in the teaching union and she was also an elected member of The General Teaching Council for Scotland.

-Regarding her wheelchair as her “liberator”, Dame Anne has always believed that disabled people should not be excluded from society.
+Regarding her wheelchair as her “liberator”, Anne has always believed that disabled people should not be excluded from society.
 She was a founder member of Angus Access Panel and campaigned for civil rights for disabled people.
-In 1988 Dame Anne was voted the Disabled Scot of the Year.
+In 1988 Anne was voted Disabled Scot of the Year.